gravitational/gravity/docs/6.x/cluster.md

 ### Executing Operation Plan

-Remember that an operation plan is effectively a tree of steps.
-Whenever you need to execute a particular step, you need to specify it as absolute path from a root node:
+An operation plan is effectively a tree of steps.
+Whenever you need to execute a particular step, you need to specify its absolute path from a root node:

 ```bash
 $ sudo gravity plan execute --phase=/masters/node-1/drain
 ```

-Whole groups of steps can be executed if only the parent node has been specified as path.
-For example, the following:
+Whole groups of steps can be executed if only the parent node's path has been specified.
+For example, the following will execute all steps of the `/masters` node in the order listed:

 ```bash
 $ sudo gravity plan execute --phase=/masters
 ```

-will execute all steps of the `/masters` node in the order listed.

 Sometimes it is necessary to force execution of a particular step although it has already run.
-To do this, add `--force` flag to the command line:
+To do this, add the `--force` flag to the command line:

 ```bash
 $ sudo gravity plan execute --phase=/masters/node-1/drain --force
 ```

-If it is impossible to make progress with an operation due to an unforeseen condition, the steps that have been executed to this point should be rolled back:
+If it is impossible to make progress with an operation due to an unforeseen condition, the steps that have been executed to this point can be rolled back:

 ```bash
 $ sudo gravity plan rollback --phase=/masters/node-1/taint